Vyral/base-template/_posts/2018-09-27-why-transactions-fall-through.md

 {% include pullquote.html %}

-The third and final reason is **pre-settlement walk-throughs.** In this case, there’s usually two main causes:
+The third and final reason is **pre-settlement walk-throughs.** In this case, there are usually two main causes:

 **1. Neglect or deferred maintenance** that hasn’t been taken care of by the seller.